bgcodehub/bgcodehub/README.md

 ## 🚀 About Me

-I'm a **DevOps and Cloud Engineer** with a passion for leveraging cutting-edge cloud technologies to build scalable, efficient systems.
+I'm a **DevOps and Cloud Platform Engineer** with a passion for leveraging cutting-edge cloud technologies to build scalable, efficient systems.
 From **AWS** to **Azure** and **Google Cloud**, I thrive on optimizing workflows and innovating through automation.
 My journey started as a software engineer, where I honed my skills in problem-solving and system analysis.
 Now, I combine that foundation with my love for DevOps and cloud to create impactful solutions.

 - 🌍 Based in **Atlanta, Georgia**
 - 🧠 Lifelong learner, always diving deeper into **DevOps** and **Cloud**